Cool cars are Hot!

 I have mostly met my goal by sticking to 1/64 scale die-cast

-and there especially online since I need a change of pace.
+and there especially online when I need a change of pace.

-Now I'm changing gears a bit and gathering up a few 1/24 along the way as my
+Now I'm changing gears a bit as my

 current focus shifts to consolidating the collection down without giving